Information Regarding Recovery Funds

 You do not have to file a complaint with TREC to apply for payment from one of the recovery funds.
 When you file a complaint, TREC will investigate and may assess an administrative penalty as part of the disciplinary action taken against a license holder.
 The administrative penalty is paid to TREC for deposit into the recovery funds.
 It is not paid to the person who filed the complaint.

-You may only file an application for payment from one of the recovery funds after you have obtained a civil court judgment awarding damages against a TREC license holder.
+You may only file an application for payment from one of the recovery funds after you have obtained a civil court judgment awarding damages against a TREC license holder and complied with other requirements.

 Filing a Claim for Reimbursement

 Before you file an application for payment from one of the recovery funds, you must file a lawsuit in court and obtain a civil judgment from the court against a TREC license holder.
 You must file your lawsuit in the court within two years after the events giving rise to your claim occurred.
-So, even if you file a complaint with TREC, do not wait until the TREC Complaint process is complete before you file a civil lawsuit or you run the risk of the statute of limitations expiring.
-After the court grants a judgment in your lawsuit, you must also obtain an abstract of judgment and writ of execution before filing an application for payment from the recovery fund with TREC.
+So, even if you file a complaint with TREC, do not wait until the TREC complaint process is complete before you file a civil lawsuit or you run the risk of the statute of limitations expiring.
+After the court grants a final judgment in your lawsuit, you must also obtain an abstract of judgment and writ of execution before filing an application for payment from the recovery fund with TREC.
+Please note that if you are going to obtain an agreed judgment, it must be submitted to TREC BEFORE being signed by the judge if you intend to request reimbursement from the Real Estate Recovery Trust Account.

-You must ask the court to issue a writ of execution to be returned “Nulla Bona.”
+You must ask the court to issue a writ of execution.
 A writ of execution is a written order to the constable or sheriff to locate the defendant and demand payment of the judgment.
-If the defendant has no assets that can be sold to satisfy the judgment, the constable or sheriff will return the writ of execution to the court “Nulla Bona,” which is a Latin phrase meaning “no goods.”
+If the defendant has no assets that can be sold to satisfy the judgment, the constable or sheriff usually will return the writ of execution to the court “nulla bona,” which is a Latin phrase meaning “no goods.”

-The words “Nulla Bona” must appear on the writ return.
-You must submit a copy of the writ of execution and the officer's return stating “Nulla Bona” to TREC with your recovery fund application.
+The words “nulla bona” (or its equivalent) must appear on the writ return.
+You must submit a copy of the writ of execution and the officer's return stating “nulla bona” to TREC with your recovery fund application.

 Filing Your Application